 Running your own business can be stressful.
-Let’s face it — the buck stops with you.
-From getting new business to managing staff, not to mention getting the balance right between home and work, being a business owner is full of challenges as well as rewards.
-But don’t despair, stress is normal and the good news is that it can be managed and harnessed for good.
+From making sales to managing staff, as well as balancing the demands of home and work, being a business owner is full of challenges.
+But some stress is normal and the good news is that it can be managed and harnessed for good.
 Professor Graham Jones explains how

 The ability to cope with what can seem like overwhelming change has never been more important.
 The first thing is that you're not alone.
 Pressure is an inherent and incessant part of the modern business world.